David May (merchant): Personal life

 In 1880, May married Rosa Shoenberg (b.
 1860), his partner’s sister, in Leadville, Colorado.
 They had four children: Morton J. May (b.
 1881), Tom May (b.
 1883), Wilbur D. May (1898-1982), and Florene May (1903-1995).
 His daughter Florene married American architect Samuel Abraham Marx.
-His grandson Morton D. May succeeded his father in running the business, serving as CEO from 1957 and chairman of the board from 1967-1972.
+His grandson Morton D. May succeeded his father in running the business, and was CEO from 1957 and chairman from 1967 to 1972.
 Tennis player Taylor Fritz is a descendant of May through Fritz's mother, Kathy May.

 In 1877, he helped to found the Hebrew Benevolent Association in Leadville.
 "By 1884, he had become deeply involved in community affairs.
 Early in the year he was elected vice president of Temple Israel and appointed chairman of the building committee.
 The building was ready for services by September on land donated by May's very agreeable landlord, Horace Tabor.
 May was also "to have charge of burial grounds", an obligation passed down from the Hebrew Benevolent Association as it evolved into the Congregation Israel."
 In Denver, he was a member of Temple Emanuel.

 In July, 1927, he was buried in St. Louis in a ceremony led by Rabbi Emeritus Samuel Sale.